EnterpriseDB/postgres-deployment/DB_Cluster/README.md

   ![AWS CLI v2 Configuration](05-demos/AWS_CLI_v2_Configuration.gif)
 * Type: ```./02-<cloud>-pre-setup.sh``` and execute the bash script by pressing the **Enter** button

 * **Allow for the instances creation within to complete ( will vary depending on instance types ).
-Once completed proceed to the next step**
+Once completed, proceed to the next step**

 * Type: ```./03-<cloud>-pg-setup.sh``` and execute the bash script by pressing the **Enter** button